pgMemento/pgMemento/README.md

 schema provide information at what range of transactions the audited tables and their columns exist.
-After a table is altered or dropped an event trigger is fired to compare the recent state (at ddl_command_end) with the logs.
+After a table is altered or dropped an event trigger is fired to compare the recent state (at ddl_command_end) with the logs. pgMemento also saves data before `DROP SCHEMA`, `DROP TABLE`, `DROP COLUMN` or `ALTER COLUMN ...
+TYPE ...
+USING` events occur (at ddl_command_start).

-pgMemento also saves data before DROP COLUMN, DROP TABLE or DROP SCHEMA events occur (at ddl_command_start).
-Data is not logged if tables or columns are renamed or if the data type of columns is altered.
-But the DDL log tables are updated.
-Renamed tables can be traced by its internal OID (relid), altered columns by their ordinal position.
+** ATTENTION **: Data is NOT logged if tables or columns are renamed or if DDL statements are called from functions.
+Comments inside query strings that fire the event trigger are forbidden and will raise an exception.

-**ATTENTION:** So far, changing the data type of columns will not produce data logs either.
+So far, changing the data type of columns will only log the complete column if the keyword `USING` is found in the `ALTER TABLE` command.
+Also, note that transactions altering of dropping columns can not be reverted so far.

 ### 5.4.
 Revert certain transactions